Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Derivation of Hamiltonian Description of Dissipative Mechanical Systems

-Therefore, we can assert that Eq. (\ref{eq:inf2fin_1}) and Eq. (\ref{eq:inf2fin_2}) describes a phase curve which is a common phase curve of the dissipative system and a conservative system under the initial condition $\bm{a}$.
+Therefore, we can assert that Eq. (\ref{eq:inf2fin_1}) and Eq. (\ref{eq:inf2fin_2}) describe a phase curve which is a common phase curve of the dissipative system and a conservative system subject to the initial conditions $\bm{a}$.